Joe0x7F/MCP9701A/README.md

 Vout = 0.010794909077825357 * TemperatureInFahrenheit + 0.003601552216090184 * VDD + 0.000022013009740013396 * RL + 0.02551266767780824

+The coefficient of determination (r-squared) for this equation is 0.9941778756953391.

 ***NOTE: RL must be in K ohms.***